Bird Box (film): Plot

-Olympia lets a stranger named Gary into the house against Douglas's wishes.
-Cheryl knocks Douglas out, and the others lock him in the garage.
-As Olympia and Malorie go into labor simultaneously, Gary works on drawings of the creatures he has seen before.
+As Olympia and Malorie go into labor simultaneously, Gary sketches the entities, revealing he has seen them and gone insane.
 He knocks Tom unconscious and opens the garage door, exposing Douglas to the entities.
-Gary goes upstairs and rips all the windows' blinds.
-Olympia fails to look away, and after witnessing the creature, she dives out the window, killing herself.
-Malorie hides with both newborn babies under a cover while Gary forces Cheryl to look at the entities, causing her to stab herself in the neck with a pair of scissors.
+Gary goes upstairs and uncovers all the windows.
+Olympia fails to look away, and after witnessing the creature, dives out the window, killing herself.
+Malorie hides with both newborns under a cover, while Gary forces Cheryl to look at the entities, causing her to stab herself in the neck with a pair of scissors.
 Douglas escapes the garage and blindly attempts to kill Gary with a shotgun, wounding him in the process, but Gary kills him with the scissors.
 Tom begins to recuperate shortly after, fighting Gary over the gun.
-After Malorie hears a few gunshots, Tom approaches her to say everything is fine.
+After Malorie hears gunshots, Tom lets her know everything is fine.

-Five years later, Tom and Malorie live together with the children, called "Boy" and "Girl".
-They receive transmissions from survivors informing them of a safe community hidden in the forest, accessible only by boat along the river.
+Five years later, Tom and Malorie live together with the children, "Boy" and "Girl".
+They receive transmissions from survivors informing them of a safe community hidden in the forest, accessible by boat along the river.
 As they leave their house, a group of unblindfolded survivors attacks them.
-Tom distracts the assailants so Malorie and the children can flee.
-He uncovers his eyes and shoots all the attackers, but after seeing the entities, he kills himself.
+Tom distracts them so Malorie and the children can flee.
+He uncovers his eyes and sees the entities, but manages to eliminate all attackers before killing himself.
 Malorie and the children go blindfolded down the river on a boat, carrying the birds to warn them of the entities.
 They encounter several obstacles, including an unblindfolded survivor and river rapids.
 Soon after the three reach shore, they are separated when Malorie accidentally slides down a hill.
-The entities use Malorie's voice to trick the kids into taking off their blindfolds.
-Malorie regains consciousness and tells the children where to find her.
+The entities nearly trick the children into uncovering their eyes.
+Regaining consciousness, Malorie tells the children she loves them and where to find her.
 They eventually reach the community, a former school for the blind.
-Malorie releases the birds and finally gives the children names, Tom and Olympia, admitting that she is their mother.
+Malorie releases the birds and finally names the children Tom and Olympia, declaring that she is their mother.
+She also happily sees her obstetrician Dr. Lapham is among the survivors.